Nicholas Mostyn

-Sir Nicholas Anthony Joseph Ghislain Mostyn KC (born 13 July 1957 in Lagos, Nigeria), styled The Hon.
-Mr Justice Mostyn, is a British High Court judge, assigned to the Family Division.
+Sir Nicholas Anthony Joseph Ghislain Mostyn (born 13 July 1957 in Lagos, Nigeria) is a retired British High Court judge, who was assigned to the Family Division.

 Early life

 The son of a British American Tobacco executive from North Wales, Mostyn was born in Nigeria, and grew up there and in Venezuela and El Salvador.
 After his parents divorced, he was educated at Ampleforth College alongside Edward Stourton where they won the Observer Mace debating prize.
 He then studied law at the University of Bristol.

 Career

-With pupillage at Middle Temple, he was called to the bar in 1980, and initially undertook County Court domestic violence cases.
+Mostyn was called to the bar in 1980, initially undertaking beginner’s family work such as County Court domestic violence cases.
 He took silk in 1997.
-In 2000/1 he was on the losing side of the husband farmer in the White v White case, where the judge ruled that "there should be no bias in favour of the money-earner and against the home-maker and the child-carer."
+In 2000/01 he was on the losing side of the husband in the White v White case, where the judge ruled that "there should be no bias in favour of the money-earner and against the home-maker and the child-carer."

-After this his career took off, and after winning a number of notable cases including representing the wife of footballer Ray Parlour, and winning the 1,000 day marriage case for the wife of a leading City of London fund manager where no children where involved, he earned himself the nickname of "Mr Payout."
-At the height of his earnings, he is said to have received £500 an hour.
-He was retained by Fiona Shackleton in Paul McCartney's divorce case with Heather Mills.
-Mostyn would also undertake pro bono cases where he thought there was an important issue of law involved, particularly issues arising from the functions of the Child Support Agency:
+Mostyn was professionally successful in a number of notable cases including that of the wife of footballer Ray Parlour, and in the 1,000 day marriage case on behalf of the wife of a leading City of London fund manager where no children where involved.
+Some journalists used the nickname "Mr Payout."
+At the height of his earnings, he is said to have charged £500 an hour.
+He was retained by Fiona Shackleton in Paul McCartney's divorce case against Heather Mills.
+Like other barristers Mostyn undertook pro bono cases where he thought there was an important issue of law involved, such as issues arising from the functions of the Child Support Agency:

 Mostyn became an assistant recorder in 1997, and both a recorder and a deputy High Court judge (in the Family Division) in 2000.
-Mostyn was appointed a full-time High Court judge on 20 April 2010, on the retirement of Mr Justice Bennett.
+He was appointed as a High Court judge on 20 April 2010, on the retirement of Mr Justice Bennett.
 He was knighted on 11 May 2010.

-In 2015, Mostyn was removed from the second case that year, after he went against a landmark ruling of the Supreme Court concerning the rights of disabled people (namely that they have the same right to “physical liberty” as non-disabled people).
+In 2015, Mostyn was removed from a case after he failed to follow a relevant ruling of the Supreme Court concerning rights of disabled people (namely that they have the same right to "physical liberty" as non-disabled people).
+This was the second such occurrence.

+His last sitting was 28 July 2023 and he officially retired on 14 December 2023.